OctopusDeploy/docs/docs/deployment-process/variables/index.md

 | LogLevel | Info |  |
 | LogLevel | Warn | Production, Staging |

 During deployment, Octopus will try to select the most specifically scoped variable that applies.
-For example, when deploying to Production and Staging, the *LogLevel* property will be *Warn*, but to any other environment, it will fall back to the less-specific variable and have a value of *Info* instead.
+For example, when deploying to Production and Staging, the *LogLevel* value will be *Warn*, but to any other environment, it will fall back to the less-specific variable and have a value of *Info* instead.

 ### Assigning Scopes {#Scopingvariables-Assigningscopes}